zfdupont/xacto/README.md

 an additional `read()` is used to read the payload from the wire.
 The header and payload are stored using pointers supplied by the caller.

-**NOTE:** Remember that it is always possible for `read()` and `write()` to read or write fewer bytes than requested.
-You must check for and handle these "short count" situations.

-Implement these functions in a file `protocol.c`.
-If you do it correctly, the server should function as before.

 ## Task III: Client Registry

 You probably noticed the initialization of the `client_registry`